annavanharmelen/Microsaccade-bias-colour-vs.-duration-experiment/README.md

 ## Running
 The experiment runs in its entirety (including some explanation, practice trials and breaks) if you run `python main.py`.
+Note: this experiment consists of two sessions.
+Simply run the main experiment twice per participant, and it will automatically run the two different sessions and save the data separately.